EnmDR/RATIO/README.md

 RATIO is a schema, not content.
 It defines the structure, assignment rules, and drafting principles for instructions, but contains no instructions itself.
 A concrete set of instructions assigned to facets for a specific user, project, or task is an **instantiation** of RATIO.
 The framework is stable across instantiations; the content of each facet varies.

+RATIO governs two things: where instructions are assigned (layers and facets) and how instructions are drafted (drafting principles).
+The drafting principles apply to instructions in all layers, including those within skill files.
+RATIO does not govern platform behavior (how the model resolves conflicts, how skills are triggered, how context is managed), the structural conventions of platform artifacts (the format of skill frontmatter, file organization within skill directories, the format of style presets), or the content of any particular instantiation.

 ## Motivation

 Without an explicit architecture, instructions tend to be duplicated across channels, assigned to the wrong channel, or contradicted between layers.
 Duplication consumes context window without contributing new signal.
 Misassignment prevents an instruction from activating when it should, or keeps it active when it should not.
-Accidental contradiction introduces ambiguity that the model resolves non-deterministically
+Accidental contradiction introduces ambiguity that the model resolves non-deterministically.

 RATIO prevents these conditions through two mechanisms: a decision tree that assigns each instruction to exactly one layer and exactly one facet, and a set of drafting principles that govern the linguistic form of instructions.
 This makes it possible to distinguish between accidental contradiction within a layer (a defect) and intentional overrides across layers (a design pattern made predictable by the platform's precedence behavior).